 University of Winchester students studying Bachelor Honours degrees are pre-approved to start a Masters degree at Winchester.
-To be eligible final year students must accept an offer of a place by the end of March and meet the entry requirements of their chosen Masters degree
+To be eligible students must apply by the end of March in their final year and meet the entry requirements of their chosen Masters degree.

 The core modules introduce students to some of the most profound questions concerning human existence from across a range of subject disciplines.
 The optional modules look at many aspects of liberal arts in detail, enabling students to pursue those they are most interested in, including studies in the Holocaust, ecology, the soul, religion(s), art, music, science, literature, education and philosophy.
 It is also possible, in certain cases, to take additional modules from other programmes.